dllllb/ml-pipelines-tutorial/README.md

 See [tutorial notebook](spark-ml-tutorial.ipynb)

-Also, a talk from DataFest is available on [YouTube](https://www.youtube.com/watch?v=L6l95Mj-WTg)
+Also, a talk from ODS.AI DataFest is available on [YouTube](https://www.youtube.com/watch?v=L6l95Mj-WTg) (in Russian)